20 of the Best Free Audiobooks You Need to Listen To

-Originally published in Through the Looking-Glass, the sequel to Alice’s Adventures in Wonderland, Jabberwocky has since taken on a life of its own.
-Carroll’s nonsensical style is on full display in this poem — and while it may not make a whole lot of sense, it’s a lot of fun to read.
-The link below contains 34 different versions of the reading, but you may want to start with this recitation by Neil Gaiman:
+Jabberwocky was originally published in Through the Looking-Glass, and What Alice Found There, the sequel to Alice’s Adventures in Wonderland.
+It has since taken on a life of its own.
+Lewis Carroll’s nonsensical style is on full display in this poem.
+While it may not make a great deal of sense, it’s a lot of fun to read and listen to.

 16. Les Misérables

 Victor Hugo’s historical novel shed light on important social issues in 18th and 19th Century France, but remains relevant for its exhortation of compassion and justice.
 Its main characters, Jean Valjean and Inspector Javert, have influenced countless characters in modern literature.